SustainDiffusion: Optimising the Social and Environmental Sustainability of Stable Diffusion Models: Results

 \subsection{RQ2: Ablation Study}

-Rows from 3 to 6 in Table \ref{tab:stats} report the results obtained from the modified versions of \tool.
+Rows from 3 to 6 in Table \ref{tab:stats} report the results obtained from the modified versions of \tool, together with the Wilcoxon test $p$-value and corresponding effect size.

 First, we observe that the version of \tool that does not apply prompt engineering (\textit{No Prompt Eng.} in Table \ref{tab:stats}) is unable to improve gender bias, achieving an average value of 0.97 for this objective.
 This result confirms the need to perform prompt engineering, in addition to hyperparameter tuning, to reduce bias in the images generated.

 Focusing on the versions of \tool that utilise fewer fitness functions (namely, \textit{Img Q.}, \textit{Img Q. + Bias}, and \textit{Img Q. + Energy} in Table \ref{tab:stats}), we observe that each version delivers the best results for the specific objectives they are designed to optimise.
 For instance, \textit{Img Q.} yields the highest average score for Image Quality, while \textit{Img Q. + Energy} achieves the best scores for energy metrics.
 However, when compared to \tool, these versions generally perform significantly worse in objectives that are not directly optimised by them.
 For instance, \tool demonstrates statistically better results than \textit{Img Q.} in terms of Gender Bias and CPU Energy, and it also outperforms \textit{Img Q. + Energy} in both Gender Bias and Ethnic Bias.
 Notably, \tool achieves a statistically significant reduction in Gender Bias in 5 out of the 6 approaches analysed, providing the best average value across all approaches considered.
 It also shows a statistically significant decrease in Ethnic Bias in 4 out of 6 approaches and a statistically significant reduction in CPU Energy in 5 out of 6 cases analysed.
 Regarding GPU Energy and Time Duration, we did not find statistically significant differences when compared to the variations of \tool.
 However, we remark that these objectives were not directly optimised as fitness functions by \tool.
 Finally, examining the score distributions in Figure \ref{fig:rq1-2-result}, \tool exhibits a consistent variability in the scores distributions compared to the analysed baselines.